vohvelikissa/vohvelikissa.github.io/README.md

 you, namely: who, where, how, when and why.

 Natural stupidity is fine, but you should still aspire to be better.

+## I love my family

+They are just the best people to be around with.